 Bright Network member Sana is two months into a graduate role with J.P.
 Morgan, having recently graduated from LSE with a degree in Management.
-We caught up with her to find out how she landed this sought-after position at leading investment bank.
+We caught up with her to find out how she landed this sought-after position at a leading investment bank.

 How did Bright Network help?